 Having lost her entire family to the tragedy, Eva returned to Ireland a few months later.

-Just one of approximately 640 wrecks strewn along the aptly named Shipwreck Coast, the Loch Ard’s story particularly resonates for the modern-day visitor in part thanks to the cemetery’s tangible reminder of its victims.
+Mind-boggingly, this is just one of approximately 640 wrecks strewn along the aptly named Shipwreck Coast.
+But the Loch Ard’s story particularly resonates for the modern-day visitor in part thanks to the cemetery’s tangible reminder of its victims.

 Perhaps most evocative for my visit at least was finding a tombstone of a couple named ‘Leonard’ and ‘Sarah’ — the same first names as my partner and I. Goosebumps.
-(A happy ending, though: me being me, I later researched the couple and it turns out our namesakes weren’t victims of the Loch Ard after all but rather were buried in the cemetery in the twentieth century.)
+(A happy ending, though [or as happy as you could expect in a graveyard]: me being me, I later researched the couple and it turns out our namesakes weren’t victims of the Loch Ard after all.
+They were buried in the cemetery in the 20th century.)